 We will develop a framework (The Ethical Compass) for ethical decision-making to protect both company and client interests and safeguard the companyʼs reputation.
-The practical component of the workshop is designed to put the participants in situations with a role play, so they can learn exactly how ethics can play an often subtle role in everyday business decisions. http://copenhagencharter.com/practices.html
+The practical component of the workshop is designed to put the participants in situations with a role play, so they can learn precisely how ethics can play an often subtle role in everyday business decisions. http://copenhagencharter.com/practices.html

 - Work through the real-life examples and scenarios that make ethics and integrity programs understandable.

 - Participants will recognise, interpret and respond to questionable conduct.